AdarshZolekar/Tic-Tac-Toe-Game/README.md

 ## License

-This project is licensed under the MIT License.
+This project is open-source under the MIT License.

+---

+## Contributions

+Feel free to open issues or submit pull requests for improvements or bug fixes!